 Our Police Brutality Attorneys Will Provide More Information On Defining Police Brutality

 Police officers should never use more force than needed to handle a situation.
 If a police offer uses excessive or unnecessary force during an encounter with civilians, this is referred to as police brutality.

 Although police brutality is often associated with physical assaults, it can take many other forms.
 For example, verbal abuse, false arrests, sexual abuse, and psychological intimidation can all be considered forms of police brutality.

-What To Do After Your Rights Have Been Violated
+Consult Our Police Brutality Lawyers To Learn About The Importance Of What To Do After Your Rights Have Been Violated

 It’s very likely that police brutality will occur while you are being arrested for committing a crime.
 If this is the case, be sure to exercise your right to remain silent and do not resist the arrest.

 Pay attention to everything that happens during this time.
 Take mental notes and write everything down as soon as you can get to paper.
 You should also contact an attorney if you feel your rights have been violated by a police officer.
 Tell them exactly what happened so they can take notes and begin their investigation.